LesMuguro/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a function that prints the minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+This is a function that prints the 9 times table, starting with 0.